Skip to content

 10. How do I join with nib for the first time?

 Ready to join nib?
 You can become an nib online or over the phone.
-Getting a quote online takes just a few minutes and when you join, you’re entitled to a 30-day cooling off period meaning if you don’t want to continue with your cover, we’ll refund your full premium (so long as you haven’t made any claims).
+Getting a quote online takes just a few minutes.
+If you’re joining an Australian Residents Health Insurance policy, you’re entitled to a 30-day cooling-off period, meaning if you choose not to continue with your cover, we’ll refund your full premium (as long as no claims have been made).

 11. How do I switch to nib from another insurer?